(This article may or may not contain affiliate links. What does that mean?)

 The Real Big Foot Hike

 That night, after dinner, we went with a bigger group on an actual search for the legendary beast, Big Foot.

-Finally, the kids couldn’t stay awake another minute and mommy was yawning after our full day but we couldn’t leave without using the firewood they had provided.
+Finally, the kids couldn’t stay awake another minute and mommy was yawning after our full day but we couldn’t leave without lighting a campfire!

-There is a store onsite in case you forget some glamping essentials but no butter for your corn.
+The onsite store has things like firewood if you forget to buy it and other essential items like wine, but they don’t carry butter for your corn.
 So if you forget that, you’re out of luck.

-This was a great trip and such a short drive from our house, it was nice that the kids weren’t trying to kill each other or whine through the last hours of the usual drive because it only took us about 45 minutes to get there on a Friday night!
+This was a great trip and such a short drive from our house in Los Angeles, it was nice that the kids weren’t trying to kill each other or whine through the last hours of the usual drive because it only took us about 45 minutes to get there on a Friday night!
 Bonus points!